Patricia Arquette: 1987–1996: Early career and breakthrough

 They asked me to come back for 4 but at that time I was starting to break into kind of meatier roles.
 I had just done a movie of the week about teen pregnancy called Daddy and I was really liking getting deeper with my work.
 I love the horror genre and the Freddy franchise but I was chomping [sic] at the bit to try other things as an actor.

 — —Arquette on why she didn't reprise her role as Kristen Parker in A Nightmare on Elm Street 4: The Dream Master (1988).

 In 1987, Arquette's first starring roles included pregnant teenager Stacy in the television film Daddy, boarding school student Zero in Pretty Smart, and Kristen Parker in A Nightmare on Elm Street 3: Dream Warriors, alongside Robert Englund as Freddy Krueger and Heather Langenkamp as Nancy Thompson.
 She reprised her role as Kristen in the music video to Dokken's Dream Warriors (1987).
 She was asked to reprise her role in the sequel, A Nightmare on Elm Street 4: The Dream Master (1988), but she declined the offer in order to do other projects.
 She gave up the role of Tralala in Last Exit to Brooklyn due to her pregnancy with her son Enzo.

 In 1988, Arquette played the daughter of Tess Harper in Far North.
 Her roles in the early 1990s were in low budget and independent films, including Prayer of the Rollerboys (1990) as love interest of Corey Haim's character, The Indian Runner (1991), which was the directorial debut of Sean Penn; and the drama Inside Monkey Zetterland.
 In 1992, she won a CableACE Award for Best Lead Actress in a Mini-Series for her portrayal of a deaf girl with epilepsy in Wildflower, directed by Diane Keaton and also starring Reese Witherspoon.

-In her early career, Arquette received the most recognition for her role as Alabama Whitman, a free-spirited, kind-hearted prostitute in Tony Scott's True Romance (1993).
+In her early career, Arquette received the most recognition for her role as Alabama Worley, a free-spirited, kind-hearted prostitute in Tony Scott's True Romance (1993).
 The film was a moderate box office success but became a cultural landmark because of Quentin Tarantino's screenplay, which preceded Pulp Fiction, although some critics were deterred by the graphic violence.
 In one scene, Arquette puts up a fierce physical struggle in a fight with James Gandolfini (as a viciously sadistic killer) which her character ultimately wins.
 Arquette's performance received unanimous praise from critics.
 Janet Maslin of The New York Times remarked that Arquette played her role with "surprising sweetness", while Peter Travers remarked that "Arquette delivers sensationally".